fhmjones/EOSC372-egeotraces/data_documentation.md

 - The new .txt is converted to a csv using Excel

 ## Filtering the Data
 - The data file downloaded gave the entire GIPY05 cruise, so I manually removed stations so the file only contained GIPY05e.
-Similarly with the other cruises
+Similarly with the other cruises.
 - I used pandas to create filtered versions of the csv files for each cruise.
 The filtering process:
     - Selects data within a specified latitude and longitude range
     - Removes stations with no iron data